-You should be aware of an important detail: any Italian restaurant will charge you for the bread and cover that is present on every table; this usually costs around 1 – 2.50 EUR per person.
+You should be aware of an important detail: any Italian restaurant will charge you for the bread and cover; this usually costs around 1 – 2.50 EUR per person.

-The train network in Italy is fast and well maintained, so visiting other cities in Italy is definitely an option.
-Fares start at around 20 EUR for a trip, but if you book earlier tickets, you could get discounts of up to 70%.
+The train network in Italy is fast and well maintained, so visiting other cities is definitely an option.
+Fares start at around 20 EUR for a trip, but if you book tickets earlier, you could get discounts of up to 70%.

-- The monthly costs for phone bills and other utilities expenses can run to 140 EUR.
+- The costs for phone bills and internet can reach 30 – 50 EUR/month

-- Entertainment and social activities can add another 30 – 40 EUR a week.
+- Entertainment and social activities add another 30 – 40 EUR/week

-- Books and other learning supplies and materials should cost you around 40 – 50 EUR/month.
+- Books and other study materials can cost around 40 – 50 EUR/month

 3. Scholarships and funding opportunities

 - Italian government scholarships for international students – for all degree levels, and for teachers of Italian as a second language.
-The scholarship duration can be three, six, or nine months.
+Scholarships are awarded for three, six, or nine months.

 Tips for saving money

-- In most pubs, small restaurants and cafeterias in Italy, if you choose to eat or drink at a table, you will pay double the price that is listed on the menu!
-So, when you can simply take away, you should just do it!
+In most pubs, small restaurants and cafeterias in Italy, if you choose to eat or drink at a table, you will pay double the price that is listed on the menu!
+When you can simply order and take away, you should do it.